-- Applications for these Comprehensive Plan Amendments shall be received by the Planning Office no later than the first Friday of every January, unless the Board of County Supervisors specifically adopts a different acceptance date.
-Applications for amendments for "targeted industries," as defined by the Department of Economic Development, or the redesignation of public land to private use or ownership, shall be exempt from this due-date requirement. - Any land currently designated as public land on the Long-Range Land Use Plan must be redesignated through the Comprehensive Plan Amendment process when it is no longer needed for public use. - Each amendment must first be formally initiated by the Board, using a preliminary analysis of the relative merits of the amendment application provided by the Planning Office. - The Board may choose to initiate or not initiate a given amendment.
-Once initiated, the amendment is sent to the Planning Commission for its review and recommendation. - The Planning Commission sends its recommendation(s) to the Board, which has the power to approve or deny each amendment.
-Both the Planning Commission and Board actions require a public hearing. - All Comprehensive Plan amendment applications must provide the information requested in the application form available in the Planning Office.
+- All Comprehensive Plan amendment applications must provide the information requested in the application form available in the Planning Office.
 It is not the intent that rezonings be required with Comprehensive Plan amendment applications.
-The purpose of public consideration of such an amendment is to determine whether the general planning policy-rather than the specific application of that policy to a given location-is appropriate within the broad Countywide development goals, policies, and action strategies expressed in the Comprehensive Plan. - 25.
-Encourage the re-use of historic/cultural resources for Class A/Class B offices, at densities and with an exterior design that are appropriate to the resource itself and to the surrounding area, using the specific design principles shown in the Community Design Plan for office uses.
-In this way, valuable cultural resources could be saved and put to significant economic use. - 26.
-Seek and promote the redevelopment of unoccupied retail developments and existing office buildings into Class A or Class B office space, using the Illustrative Guidelines for Office Development, provided as a supplement to the Community Design Plan. - 27.
-Investigate the use of incentives for Class A/Class B offices in the O, CEC, and REC land use designations.
-The Illustrative Guidelines for Office Development shall also be consulted. - 28.
+The purpose of public consideration of such an amendment is to determine whether the general planning policy rather than the specific application of that policy to a given location is appropriate within the broad countywide development goals, policies, and action strategies expressed in the Comprehensive Plan. - 21.
+Seek and promote the redevelopment of unoccupied retail developments and existing office buildings into Class A or Class B office space, using the Illustrative Guidelines for Office Development, provided as a supplement to the Community Design Plan. - 22.
+Investigate the use of incentives for Class A/Class B offices in the O, CEC, and REC land use designations. - 23.
 Establish transit centers in the County and plan for multipurpose transit centers along transit corridors to integrate private development with public facilities for high density, mixed-use destinations.
-Areas such as-but not limited to-the Belmont,

-Southbridge, and Prince William town centers are possible locations for focusing these efforts.

-- 29. Improve the appearance of and amenities available at commuter parking lots.
+Areas such as but not limited to the Belmont, Harbor Station, County Center/Government Center town center areas, and at new VRE stations are possible locations for focusing these efforts. - 24.
+Improve the appearance of and amenities available at commuter parking lots.
 Efforts to improve the appearance and land uses near these parking lots may be appropriate, especially when not located in shopping centers.
-Structured parking with ground floor retail including amenities for users of mass transit-such as dry cleaners, childcare facilities, a coffee shop-is encouraged. - 30.
-Encourage private developers to develop at the high end of the density and intensity range, for residential, mixed use buildings, mid- to high-rise office, and structured parking as part of the rezoning and special use permit process for areas designated SRH, REC, FEC, O, and RCC.
-Areas such as the Parkway Employment Center-that are largely undeveloped with much potential for proposals that will support mass transit-should develop at the highest density and intensity recommended by the land use designation.
-Incentives-such as density bonuses, shared parking, and lower parking requirements-should be considered to encourage the desired land uses.
-Encouraging properties to develop at the higher end of the density range-especially if there are few or no environmental constraints-will encourage mass transit opportunities.
+Structured parking with ground floor retail including amenities for users of mass transit such as dry cleaners, childcare facilities, and coffee shops is encouraged. - Encourage private developers to develop at the high end of the density and intensity range, for residential, mixed use buildings, mid- to high-rise office, and structured parking as part of the rezoning and special use permit process for areas designated SRH, REC, FEC, O, and RCC.
+Areas that are largely undeveloped with much potential for proposals that will support mass transit should develop at the highest density and intensity recommended by the land use designation.
+Incentives such as density bonuses, shared parking, and lower parking requirements should be considered to encourage the desired land uses.
+Encouraging properties to develop at the higher end of the density range especially if there are few or no environmental constraints will encourage mass transit opportunities.
 Encouraging mass transit opportunities in these areas will actually support the goals and objectives of the Environment Plan, by placing high-density in appropriate areas of the County and by preserving environmentally sensitive areas with lower density/intensity uses.
-All development should conform to the principles and guidelines established for development in the Community Design chapter.
+All development should conform to the principles and guidelines established for development in the Community Design chapter. - 26.

-- From the Piedmont to the Potomac - 31.
 The following phasing guidelines shall be used to specify the proportions of acreage that shall be maintained during the life span of development of the project: